 Say hello to one of the most versatile fall meals ever!

-This One Pot Butternut Squash Chicken Curry can easily be made vegetarian/vegan by leaving out the chicken and using vegetable stock, and you could even whip up this baby in a the slow cooker – I've given alternative directions for slow cooker below so you can leave this on while you're at work all day and come home to a heart-warming meal.
+This One Pot Butternut Squash Chicken Curry can easily be made vegetarian/vegan by leaving out the chicken and using vegetable stock, and you could even whip up this baby in a the slow cooker – I've given alternative directions for slow cooker below, as well as Instant Pot instructions, so you can leave this on while you're at work all day and come home to a heart-warming meal.

 And this One Pot Butternut Squash Chicken Curry is super freezer-friendly too, hence why it makes so many servings.
 Whip up a batch, eat a couple servings for lunch and dinner during the work week, then freeze the rest so you have dinner on hand when you've just got too much going on and you don't have time to cook or even grab takeout.

 I don't know about you but if I don't have time to cook, I absolutely don't have time to wait for delivery or run out and grab something to eat.
 If I'm really in that much of a rush, I want something I can microwave in 5-10 minutes tops, and that's where I LOVE having dinners like this One Pot Butternut Squash Chicken Curry in the freezer.
-One of my secret weapons for the work week for sure!
+Here's how to make it:

 There's a few tips & tricks to getting this One Pot Butternut Squash Chicken Curry right but other than that it's a pretty simple idea: take all the veggies from your fridge (including seasonal butternut squash but other varieties work too!) and add 'em here with some coconut milk, stock, chickpeas and fresh herbs like cilantro (or you could use basil).